cartesian-theatrics/plexus/README.md

 You can specify 3D models by providing a series of extrusions to a set of cross sections, which are then composited using CSG operations.

+This library is built on top of [clj-manifold3d](https://github.com/SovereignShop/clj-manifold3d), a traditional CSG library in the style of OpenSCAD.

 # Try it Out

 A beginner friendly introduction to developing with Plexus is available [here](https://github.com/SovereignShop/plexus-demo).